 - Depression and Anxiety

 - Mood and Personality Disorders

 - Sessions are 50-55 minutes.

-- Van Pelt Counseling Center does take a limited number of insurance plans.
+- Van Pelt Counseling Center participates in several insurance plans.
 Payment, co-pays and/or co-insurance and deductible are expected at the time of service.

 - Please check with your insurance for Out-of-Network benefits.
 At your request you may be provided with a Superbill to submit to your insurance for possible reimbursement.